The Experience is approached through eight ceremonies.

 We oppose all discrimination.

-We consecrate just resistance against all forms of violence: physical, economic, racial, religious, sexual, psychological, and moral.
+We consecrate just resistance against all forms of violence:

 Assistant (and those giving testimony read):

-We want to give coherence to our lives, to make coincide what we think, what we feel, and what we do.
+We want to give coherence to our lives, to make coincide what we

 We want to surpass bad conscience by acknowledging our failures.